 The next step up in functionality is workflow management software.
 With this type of BPM software, individuals and teams can interact with the workflows.

 They can mark assignments as done, ask questions about specific tasks, and get all the information they need in one centralized location.

 Workflow management solutions have a blend of visualization and monitoring capabilities that are really great for keeping everyone on track.

-BPM software that fits in this category will let you automate repetitive tasks within workflows.
+Workflow automation software lets you automate repetitive tasks within workflows.
 Set rules that automatically route tasks, files, data to the right person or team.